Karim-elaoumari/Jakarta_EE_Configuration_Maven_Tomcat/README.md

 ## Tools to use this Project 🛠️

 - Intellig Editor : you can download it form here https://www.jetbrains.com/idea/
+- Java JDK : You can use any java JDK but it's prefered to use the version (11.0.19) to avoid any problems : https://www.oracle.com/java/technologies/javase/jdk11-archive-downloads.html

 - Maven(Optional): a powerful dependency manager, is readily available within IntelliJ IDEA.
 However, if you prefer using it independently of IntelliJ, you can download and configure it for use in the command-line interface, where you can run commands of mvn.
 Additionally, you can create Jakarta EE projects only using Maven. https://phoenixnap.com/kb/install-maven-windows